 What a child wears to school reflects his/her attitude to learning.
 It portrays the school's ethos and shared positive values.
 We have a very simple uniform that the pupils must wear to school.
-This is a maroon sweatshirt, cardigan or fleece, a yellow polo shirt and grey or black trousers or skirt and black school shoes.
+This is:

-School uniform including sweatshirts, fleeces, polo shirts and T-shirts can be purchased from the school office at the end of the school year in readiness for September.
+School uniform including sweatshirts, fleeces, polo shirts and T-shirts (worn for PE) can be purchased from the school office at the end of the school year in readiness for September.
 Please contact the school office for details of opening times.

 Alternatively they can be purchased from shops in the Ashton and Hyde area.
 Book Bags and PE Bags are available from the school office.
 School maintain a small collection of new or nearly new footwear that children will be provided with in the event of need.

 It is important for pupils to wear correct clothing for physical activities.

 For PE children require a round necked T-shirt in the house colours (red for Rooks, yellow for Crows, green for Magpies and blue for Jackdaws), plain black shorts and pumps or trainers.
 For games activities outside children need a T-shirt and shorts, trainers/boots; shin pads for football and hockey.
 Track suits or sweatshirts may be worn for games during the winter months.
 All clothing should be clearly labelled.
 Jewellery must not be worn for sporting activities and long hair should be tied back.

 On health and safety grounds, we do not allow children to wear jewellery in our school.
 The exceptions to this rule are simple ear-ring studs in pierced ears and wristwatches.
 Small objects of religious significance, such as a Sikh bracelet should be removed for PE.
 Jewellery must not be worn for sporting activities and long hair should be tied back.

 Please note that staff are not allowed to remove or look after jewellery for children.
 The safest place is at home.